by Lea Poppe, Technical Manager – Europe, EW Nutrition

 Conclusion: Egg immunoglobulins support gut health

-The results of both trials indicate that the administration of egg antibodies (IgY) to calves supports intestinal health and has a positive effect on calves’ performance.
+The results of these studies indicate that the administration of egg antibodies (IgY) to calves supports intestinal health and has a positive effect on calves’ performance.
 Globigen supplementation can likely reduce diarrhea incidence and severity, especially in the critical first phase of the calves’ life – thus ensuring high performance in the long term.